casper-network/docs/source/docs/casper/dapp-dev-guide/writing-contracts/rust.md

 ### Step 5.
 Defining the Call Function

-This is the function that starts the code execution and will be the function responsible for installing the contract.
-In this case, it also initializes the contract by creating a donation purse and ledger for record keeping.
+The `call` function starts the code execution and is the function responsible for installing the contract.
+In this case, it also initializes the contract by creating a donation purse and ledger for record-keeping.

-1) Defining the Runtime Arguments
+1) Define the runtime arguments.

-These parameters will be passed in as runtime arguments at the time of installation.
-Use this pattern of variable definition to collect any type of sentinel values that dictate the behavior of the contract.
-If the entry point takes in arguments then you must declare those as part of the definition of the entry point.
+At the time of contract installation, pass in parameters as runtime arguments.
+Use this pattern of variable definition to collect any sentinel values that dictate the behavior of the contract.
+If the entry point takes in arguments, you must declare those as part of the definition of the entry point.

 In the donation contract example, the only variable parameter is the `DONATING_ACCOUNT_KEY`.

-2) Inserting the Entry Points in to the Call Function
+2) Insert the function entry points into the `call` function.

 The `call` function replaces a traditional `main` function and executes automatically when a caller interacts with the contract code.
 Within the `call` function, we define entry points that the caller can access using another instance of code.
 The calling code may be an instance of session or contract code.
 When writing code that will call an entry point, there must be a one-to-one mapping of the entry point name.
 Otherwise, the execution engine will return an error that the entry point does not exist.